 Many money cheaters (swindler) tempts the investors by expressing their knowledge on the inside information.
 These people trade on this inside information, which they are otherwise required to keep as a secret.
 This trading is termed as ‘inside trading’ and all activities related to it are considered illegal by the market watchdog SEBI (Securities and Exchange Board of India).
 Such dishonest activities can also lead to punishment.

-Responsibility of protecting your own money
+Responsibility for protecting your own money

 Everyone has a self-liability or responsibility to protect their hard-earned money.
 As mentioned earlier, there is a golden rule for investors known as ‘buyers beware’ or Caveat emptor.
 To help you make better investment decisions, one must follow the checklist given below to avoid falling prey: